 - During the maintenance period of general anesthesia, the inhalational anesthetic agent sevoflurane will be used according to routine clinical practice, and the end-tidal concentration of sevoflurane should be 1.5-2.0 % within 15 minutes after initiation of study drug administration and can be adjusted to the desired effect after that.
-Propofol should not be used at any time all throughout the maintenance period. - During the maintenance period, end-tidal sevoflurane concentration will be monitored per standard of care. - The BIS will be monitored continuously per standard of care, and BIS values will be collected at the following timepoints from start of initial study drug administration: every 30 [ $\pm 10$ ] seconds until 5 minutes, then every 2 minutes [ $\pm 30$ seconds] until 30 minutes and then every 30 [ $\pm 2$ ] minutes for the duration of the surgery. - Additional IV fentanyl or other analgesic drug may be administered for intraoperative analgesia only after initiation of sevoflurane, preferably after 15 minutes following the initiation of study drug administration, start time and end time of initial study drug administration should be recorded; if additional drug used, the start and end time of administration should be recorded. - Subject management during surgery needs to follow routine best practice which includes Antiemetics Ondansetron, or other 5 HT-3 antagonists and/or Dexamethasone.
-Antiemetics should be given during surgery and before subjects wake up unless otherwise contraindicated.
-The use of antiemetics should be recorded in concomitant medications. - Monitor 3-lead or 5-lead ECG continuously.
-Abnormalities of clinical significance and non-clinical significance should be recorded.
-The investigators decide whether to add a 12-lead ECG based on the Subject's condition.
-Information about any adverse events (AEs) and concomitant medications will be recorded.
+Propofol should not be used at any time all throughout the maintenance period. - During the maintenance period, end-tidal sevoflurane concentration will be monitored per standard of care. - The BIS will be monitored continuously per standard of care, and BIS values will be collected at the following timepoints from start of initial study drug administration: every 30 [± 10] seconds until 5 minutes, then every 2 minutes [± 30 seconds] until 30 minutes and then every 30 [± 2] minutes for the duration of the surgery. - Additional IV fentanyl or other analgesic drug may be administered for intraoperative analgesia only after initiation of sevoflurane, preferably after 15 minutes following.
+The start and end time of administration should be recorded.

-- Information about any adverse events (AEs) and concomitant medications will be recorded.
+- Patient management during surgery needs to follow routine best practice which includes Antiemetics Ondansetron, or other 5 HT-3 antagonists and/or Dexamethasone. - Information about any adverse events (AEs) and concomitant medications will be recorded.